Like UFC and NASCAR, the PGA Tour betting is back in business. Read about everything bookies must know to promote golf betting.

 It’s rare for any player on the PGA Tour to provide Tiger Woods-like domination.
 Don’t be surprised if top pros like McIlroy and Jon Rahm offer overlay golf odds.

-Head-to-head golf betting provides an exciting alternative from win wagering.
+Head-to-head PGA Tour betting provides an exciting alternative from win wagering.
 Also, let players know they can bet on rounds and, sometimes, even each hole.

 Check your sportsbook wagering platform to know which golf sports wagering options to promote.